oscarlevin/oscarlevin.github.io/_posts/2019-08-24-typeset-homework.md

 ### Word or Google Docs

 Both of these word processing programs allow you to insert math equations using an equation editor.
 However, if you plan to insert a lot of math, this can be slow.
 To speed it up a bit, learn the keyboard shortcuts.
 On Windows, the MS Word equation editor can be brought up using `alt+=`.
 The Google Docs equation editor requires `alt+i, alt+e`.
 The equation editor in Word is pretty good about taking LaTeX math commands and turning them into the correct symbols.
+There are [nice collections of shortcuts](https://www.cs.bgu.ac.il/~khitron/Equation%20Editor.pdf) available.
 Google Docs only works sometimes.

 ## Doing the Right Thing